 Among many other topics, Professor Smith has examined the effects of ballot measures, campaign financing, redistricting, and electoral laws on voting rights and political participation in the American states.
 He has written extensively on the history of the adoption of direct democracy in the American states, the campaign financing of ballot measure campaigns, and the impact of ballot measures on candidate elections.
 Currently, he is working with Dr. Michael C. Herron (Dartmouth College), examining how changes to election laws in the American states are influencing voter participation.

-Professor Smith serves on the Board of Directors of the Ballot Initiative Strategy Center Foundation (BISCF), a nonprofit organization based in Washington, DC, and is a member of the Board of Scholars of the Initiative and Referendum Institute at the University of Southern California.
+Professor Smith serves on the Board of Directors of the Ballot Initiative Strategy Center Foundation (BISCF), a nonprofit organization based in Washington, DC, serves on the Board of Directors of Common Cause Florida, and is a member of the Board of Scholars of the Initiative and Referendum Institute at the University of Southern California.

 A seasoned observer of ballot initiative and candidate campaigns around the country, as well as voting rights and redistricting in Florida, Professor Smith’s commentary has appeared in or has been heard on numerous news media, including The New York Times, The Wall Street Journal, The Economist, USA Today, The Washington Post, The Los Angeles Times, BBC, National Public Radio, Voice of America, MSNBC, and ABC, CBS, Fox, and NBC News.